Skip to main content

 Pain + Activity + Coping + Education = PACE

-An intensive 4 week program focused on improving physical, emotional, and social wellbeing and quality of life, despite the persistence of pain.
+PACE is an intensive four-week program (eight sessions) focused on improving physical, emotional, and social wellbeing and quality of life, despite the persistence of pain.

-Aims: Increased participation in work, leisure, personal, and social activities and increased personal confidence to manage pain
+It aims to increase participation in work, leisure, personal, and social activities and increased personal confidence to manage pain.

 Mindfulness

-A 4 week program covering the mind and body connection, how to reconnect with thoughts, feelings, and emotions and be more present.
-The program includes a range of meditations and the below midfulness meditations.
+Mindfulness is a four week program covering the mind and body connection, how to reconnect with thoughts, feelings, and emotions and be more present.
+The program includes a range of meditations and the below mindfulness meditations.

-A small group program providing education and active self-management strategies to improve physical health and functioning in everyday activities for people with persistent pain, particularly spinal pain.
+Step Up is a small group program providing education and movement strategies to improve physical health and functioning for people with persistent pain, across all conditions.

 Aquatic Physiotherapy (Group program)

-A small group program in the water fully supervised by a physiotherapist, targeted towards enhancing muscle relaxation, decreasing pain, increasing range of movement, improving balance, and increasing strength.
-An appointment with a physiotherapist is initially conducted to assess suitability for the program.
+The water-based Aquatic Physiotherapy Group program is fully supervised by a physiotherapist, and focused on enhancing muscle relaxation, decreasing pain, increasing range of movement, improving balance, and increasing strength.
+An appointment with a physiotherapist is initially conducted to assess suitability for the program and to set your goals.

-Physiotherapists empower people with persistent pain to increase their quality of life through improving physical function and confidence engaging in valued-life activity, despite pain.
+Physiotherapists empower people with persistent pain to increase their quality of life by improving physical function and confidence, engaging in valued-life activity, despite pain.
 Increasing participation in valued activity, is achieved through education about pain, gradual exposure to movement, activity modification and understanding the important role of physical activity in persistent pain management.

 Psychologists assess and formulate how biological, psychological, and social factors predispose, precipitate and perpetuate an individual’s experience of persistent pain, to deliver evidence-based psychological treatments to foster greater quality of life and improved mental health and wellbeing.